 Malware, ransomware, and phishing attacks are just a few examples of threats that we need to be wary of.
 Scammers behind these attacks have no scruples and will use every tool in their playbook to find new victims.

 That's why we need to take precautions to stay protected.
 To help, here are three security programs that should be on every computer or laptop.

 If you're running Windows 8 or 10, you may have noticed that your system already has built-in antivirus and malware protection software called Windows Defender.
 It's actually a decent program for guarding your PC against virus and malware threats.

 Similar to Windows Defender, this free download will guard your Windows 7 PC against the latest virus and malware threats while providing real-time protection.
-It provides real-time protection for your home or small business PC that guards against viruses, spyware, and other malicious software.
+It is not available for Windows 10, though.

 ZoneAlarm Free Firewall

 ZoneAlarm is a free, downloadable firewall and antivirus that is highly configurable and effective against many kinds of cyberattacks.
 Once installed, it will monitor all of your computer's incoming and outgoing traffic with an option to go invisible by using Full Stealth Mode.
 It will also monitor programs for any malicious activity and behavior.